What's Love Got to Do with It (1993 film): Reception

-Critical response
+Critical reception

-What's Love Got to Do with It received critical acclaim.
-On Rotten Tomatoes, it has a "Certified Fresh" approval rating of 96% based on 57 reviews, with an average rating of 7.5/10.
+What's Love Got to Do with It received widespread critical acclaim.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 97% based on 59 reviews, with an average rating of 7.6/10.
 The site's consensus is: "With a fascinating real-life story and powerhouse performances from Angela Bassett and Laurence Fishburne, What's Love Got to Do with It is a can't miss biopic."
 Metacritic, which assigns a weighted average to critics' reviews, gave the film an average score of 76 out of 100 based on 26 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Janet Maslin of The New York Times wrote: "The brilliant, mercurial portrayal of Ike Turner by Laurence Fishburne, formerly known as Larry, is what elevates 'What's Love Got to Do With It' beyond the realm of run-of-the-mill biography."
-Gene Siskel of the Chicago Tribune gave it 4 out of 4, calling it: "A powerful, joyful, raw, energetically acted bio-pic detailing the joys and pain of the on- and offstage lives of blues rockers Ike and Tina Turner."
+Janet Maslin of The New York Times wrote: "The brilliant, mercurial portrayal of Ike Turner by Laurence Fishburne, formerly known as Larry, is what elevates What's Love Got to Do With It beyond the realm of run-of-the-mill biography."
+Gene Siskel of the Chicago Tribune gave it a score of four out of four, calling it, "A powerful, joyful, raw, energetically acted bio-pic detailing the joys and pain of the on- and offstage lives of blues rockers Ike and Tina Turner."

+Responses by Tina and Ike

 Tina Turner stated she wished the film had not portrayed her as a "victim".
 In 2018, Turner told Oprah Winfrey that she had only recently watched the film.
 She said, "I watched a little bit of it, but I didn't finish it because that was not how things went.
 Oprah, I didn't realize they would change the details so much."
+Despite her disapproval of elements of the film, Turner heavily praised Bassett's portrayal of her.
+When Bassett was named one of Time's 100 most influential people in 2023, Turner wrote of Bassett's portrayal of her in What's Love Got to Do With It: "Angela, the first time we met, you didn't look, sound, or move like me—that came later after you worked so hard to make it happen.
+But even then, I could see that the young woman standing before me had strength, determination, and big, big dreams, just like me.
+'She's perfect,' I said, and I was right.
+You never mimicked me.
+Instead, you reached deep into your soul, found your inner Tina, and showed her to the world."

 Ike Turner said that the film and Tina Turner's book are "filled with lies".
 In his autobiography, Takin' Back My Name, he said Fishburne did "a fantastic job, though the job he did isn't really me".
 He also stated he was upset about the rape scene, which he claimed was fabricated and "was the lowest thing they could have ever done".
 He added that the film damaged his reputation.